AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ### Bulk upload assets {#bulk-upload-assets}

-Users or organization, such as photographers or creative agencies, who create a lot of local assets can now upload large local folders to AEM Assets directly from the desktop app.
+Users or organization, such as photographers or creative agencies, can create a lot of local assets in scenarios, such as photoshoots, retouching, or selection from a larger set done outside of AEM.
+They can upload these large local folders to AEM Assets directly from the desktop app.
 The folder hierarchies are preserved and all the nested sub-folders and included assets are uploaded.
 The uploaded assets are immediately available to other users of the same server for consumption as well.
+Assets are uploaded in background, so the operation is not tied to a web browser session.

 ![Bulk upload multiple local folders from your desktop into AEM](assets/upload_local_folders_da2.png "Bulk upload multiple local folders from your desktop into AEM")

 After uploading, if the expected changes are not reflected in the app, click the refresh icon ![Refresh icon](assets/do-not-localize/refresh.png).

+>[!NOTE]
+>
+>Do not use upload functionality to migrate a large number of assets across two AEM instances.
+Instead, see the [migration guide](https://helpx.adobe.com/experience-manager/6-4/assets/using/assets-migration-guide.html).

 ### List of transferred assets {#list-of-transferred-assets}